ask53/openVoltam/README.md

     1. Make sure that `PROC_RUN_FROM` is set to `PROC_RUN_FROM_PYTHON`
     2. Set `PROC_PYTHON_CMD` to whatever command your computer uses to run python
     3. Save your changes to `ov_globals.py` and close
 4. Create a virtual environment.
 This is not necessary, but is highly recommended!
-With `venv` follow these steps:
+If you are using `venv` (which may need to be installed if you don't have it on your system already) follow these steps:
     1. In a terminal, navigate (`cd`) to the main OpenVoltam folder (the folder that contains `OpenVoltam.py`)
     2. run `python -m venv venv`.
 You may have to replace "python" with whatever command your system uses for pytohn ('py', 'python3', 'python3.v' are all common).
 This creates a virtual environment in a folder called "venv"
 5. Activate the venv.
 (Look up how to do this on your operating system.
 On linux, it is often `source venv/bin/activate`)